 While teaching, I earned and was awarded an external undergradate degree from the University of the State of New York in 1982.
 Having applied to and been accepted by the University of South Carolina School of Law, I was honorably discharged from the Navy a few days prior to my August Chief's induction ceremony.
 I attended law school from 1982-85, earning my juris doctorate and graduating Wig & Robe (academic honors), all while my hair, skin and clothing were coated in smoke's thousands of chemicals.

 Since passing the bar in the fall of 1985, I've engaged in the private practice of law, primarily as a civil plaintiff's attorney (most recently in court appointed child abuse/neglect cases).
-I again briefly again touched roots with education between 1988-89, while serving as adjunct professor at the Baptist College, now known as Charleston Southern University.
-By about 1990, even while teaching college students and juries, I was unable to teach myself how to stop smoking.
+I again briefly touched roots with education between 1988-89, while serving as adjunct professor at the Baptist College (now known as Charleston Southern University).
+By about 1990, even while educating college students, judges and juries, I was unable to teach myself how to stop smoking.
 If memory serves me, by 1990, I was up to a minimum of 2 packs per day.

-At times, the practice of law was extremely stressful.
+The practice of law was often extremely stressful.
 By May 1999, my nicotine intake had been at approximately 60 mg per day (three packs) for the prior five years.
 My health was in rapid decline.

-I had a 24-hour audible wheeze on every breath, chronic bronchitis, early emphysema, recurrent pneumonia (two Januarys in a row yet somehow managing to smoke each time - just fewer), deterriorating vision, growing motivation and memory concerns (twice driving off without paying for gas), and I'd sat through a half dozen root canals during the prior two years.
+I had a 24-hour audible wheeze on every breath, chronic bronchitis, early emphysema, recurrent pneumonia (two Januarys in a row, yet somehow managing to smoke - just fewer), deterriorating vision, growing motivation and memory concerns (twice driving off without paying for gas), and I'd sat through a half-dozen root canals during the prior two years.

-The most liberating moment of my life, no longer needing to quit, I soon discovered that I no longer needed the long, long list of excuses I'd invented to explain why I'd smoke that next cigarette.
+That was the most liberating moment of my life.
+No longer needing to quit, I soon discovered that I no longer needed the long, long list of excuses I'd invented to try and explain why I'd smoke that next cigarette.
 Now, there was only one.
-I was an addict.
+I was a drug addict.

-On July 15, 1999, I founded WhyQuit.com, initially a quit smoking motivational site aimed at both teens and entrenched smokers.
+On July 15, 1999, I founded WhyQuit.com.
+Initially, it was a quit smoking motivational site aimed at teens and entrenched smokers.
 I'd hoped that stories of young victims would help dispel the myth that tobacco only harms old smokers.
-Soon, e-mail quitting questions started arriving and I found myself digging in medical journals for answers, and on January 20, 2000 an email arrived from Joel.
+Soon, e-mail quitting questions started arriving, I found myself digging in medical journals for answers, and on January 20, 2000 an email arrived from Joel.